hazard-ready/disaster-preparedness/README.md

 1. `python manage.py createsuperuser`
 2. `python manage.py runserver` to run a development server on localhost:8000 or see below for how to deploy via Apache.
 3. Visit http://server.ip/admin and log in with new user.
-4. Should see a list of content.  *Don't try to directly edit data that came from the shapefiles - they are liable to be so complex with so many points that attempting this freezes or crashes the browser.*
+4. You should see a list of content.  *Don't try to directly edit data that came from the shapefiles - they are liable to be so complex with so many points that attempting this freezes or crashes the browser.* **TODO: Do those shapefiles need to show up in here at all?**
+5. There are other pieces of content that you can and should edit, though!
+They are bits of text and other information that show up on this site.
+  1. **Important Links** - Add as many of these as you want.
+They show up under 'Important Links' when location-specific information is found.
+You can put any text in the 'link' field and web addresses are turned into links automatically.
+The title shows up in bold over each link.
+  1. **Location Information** - Area Name shows up all over the place, especially in the instructions on the home page.
+'Community leaders' appears under location-specific information.
+  1. **Site Settings** - Basic information about this site and who created it.
+This stuff shows up in the page headers and footers.
+The 'who made this' section especially deserves lots of details, and the Data Download link is if you'd like to share the data that you used to create this site.
+The site title is the big text at the top.
+  1. **Supply Kit** - The numbers in the supply kit information is based on the number you enter here for 'days', and the text can be anything you like.

 ### Deploying to the web via Apache